-Our science curriculum has been developed in unison with other Cranmer Education Trust schools and and the Head of Science at The Blue Coat school.
+Our science curriculum has been developed in unison with other Cranmer Education Trust schools and the Head of Science at The Blue Coat school.
 Pupils engage in learning through investigation and develop a spiralling understanding of science which will place them in a strong position to understand biology, chemistry and physics as they move to secondary school.

 PE is delivered through the ‘REAL PE’ programme of study.
 This scheme focusses on non-traditional games, which have a strong focus on fundamental movement skills.
 This also allows us to focus on the wider areas of PE, such as social skills, to help our pupils foster a love of moving, making them willing, life-long participants in sport.

 East Crompton St George’s CE Primary School is proud to be part of the Cranmer Education Trust